akashacms/akasharender/built-in-guide/index.html.md

 Not shown is the `id` argument that creates an `id` in the output code.

-This element is meant to be used with the [Highlight.js library](https://www.npmjs.com/package/highlight.js) and therefore the `lang` codes should be from their list of supported programming languages.
+This element is integrates with the [Highlight.js library](https://www.npmjs.com/package/highlight.js) and therefore the `lang` codes must be from their list of supported programming languages.

 The contents of the file must be textual for this to work.
 That's because the file contents will be inserted into the output wrapped within this structure: